 Using our modular software we assist you with the development and optimization of packaging systems.
 Fault diagnosis is also undertaken.
 Mathematical models for product shelf life provide rapid and comprehensive information, without the need for experimentation, about optimal packaging systems for both technical products and foods.
-Statistical methods are used to assess the reliability of the shelf-life predictions.
+Statistical methods are used to assess the reliability of the shelf life predictions.

-Exclusive simulation software developed at the Fraunhofer IVV is used to predict the shelf-life of a product.
+Exclusive simulation software developed at the Fraunhofer IVV is used to predict the shelf life of a product.
 Up-to-date databases and mathematical models are utilized for the simulations.

 Our powerful software is based on a modular principle which can be adapted to your specific requirements.
 Even when only a small amount of data is available we can make reliable predictions and also determine confidence levels.

-Without carrying out complex experiments we are able to answer your questions about the shelf-life of a product in a specific packaging system.
+Without carrying out complex experiments we are able to answer your questions about the shelf life of a product in a specific packaging system.

-In order to predict the shelf-life, a theoretical model was developed.
+In order to predict the shelf life, a theoretical model was developed.
 The results were compared to simultaneously performed storage tests.

 The taste, odor, and appearance of the strawberries were defined as primary quality parameters.
 The packaging system was incorporated into a mathematical model.
 This represented all relevant processes as sets of equations.
 In this example the relevant processes were gas transport through the packaging, the growth of microorganisms, and the respiration of the strawberries.

+The experimental storage test showed that the strawberries can be stored for 10 days under the stated conditions.
 After this time there is a significant increase in the microbial load and the gas composition in the packaging changes.
 Also, the sensory properties make the product unsuitable for retail.

 Comparison of the simulated and experimental results demonstrates that the mathematical model effectively represents the processes in the strawberry packaging (see figure).
 The model can be adapted at any time for new situations or a similar product.

 Our software allows differing scenarios to be simulated, depending on customer wishes.
 For example, the storage temperature or the number of perforations can be varied.

 The simulations quickly show how these changes influence the quality of the strawberries or the gas composition in the packaging.
-Prognoses about the shelf-life can therefore be quickly acquired.
+Prognoses about the shelf life can therefore be quickly acquired.

 A similar procedure can be used to develop models for other foods and also for technical products.
-The exclusive Fraunhofer IVV software is based on a modular principle, allowing customized shelf-life prognoses to be obtained for your specific product.
+The exclusive Fraunhofer IVV software is based on a modular principle, allowing customized shelf life prognoses to be obtained for your specific product.